[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 [YouTube] Beyond official channel “Biyomaru Channel”

-When it comes to server operation and maintenance, a sudden increase in load is a problem.
+When it comes to server operation and maintenance, the sudden increase in load is the problem.

 About load average